Is Function Health Worth It? Real Cost Breakdown

 What Function Health Actually Costs in 2026

 Function Health costs $365 per year.
 This is down from their original price at launch of $499 per year.
+As a reader of Heal Nourish Grow, you can get an additional $25 off and skip the wait list, just by using this link, bringing your cost down to $340 a year.
 For that price, you get two comprehensive blood draws at Quest Diagnostics (over 100 biomarkers each), clinician-reviewed notes after both rounds, a biological age calculation, AI health coach access and a dashboard that tracks trends across all your testing rounds.
 The membership is HSA and FSA eligible, which means you can pay with pre-tax dollars and reduce the effective cost by 25 to 35 percent depending on your tax bracket.

 There are no per-test fees, no surprise charges, and no additional cost for biological age or clinician notes.
 Optional add-ons like the Galleri multi-cancer screening, ApoE genotyping, and Omega panel are available at extra cost, but the base membership covers everything most people need.